 Among the many AI keyboards available today, CleverType stands out as a particularly innovative example.
 What makes this keyboard different from others in the market?
 Let's take a closer look.

-CleverType recently celebrated reaching 1 million users, an impressive milestone for an AI keyboard.
+CleverType has grown significantly since celebrating its first million users in 2025, and continues to expand its user base in 2026.
 Why has it gained such popularity?
-The secret seems to be its focus on professional communication combined with an intuitive user experience.
+The secret seems to be its focus on professional communication combined with an intuitive user experience that doesn't get in your way.

 Unlike general-purpose keyboards, CleverType was designed specifically as an AI keyboard for business and professional use.
 This specialized approach allows it to excel in situations where communication clarity and tone are particularly important.